algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/management/weeklyReports/week1.md

 - Set up GitHub for version control
 - Begin creating a Kanban workflow
 - Seek client validation on draft ideas

+### Conclusion

+The first week laid a solid foundation with shared goals and early design ideas.
+While some coordination issues emerged due to the absence of a project manager, the team stayed aligned with the overall timeline.
+Clarifying expectations and validating with the client will be crucial in the coming week to ensure smooth progression